BasmaMagdy/Task_Management/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-#Brief about the Mobile Application
+# Brief about the Mobile Application.

 A Task Management mobile application built using Flutter allows users to efficiently organize, prioritize, and track their tasks and to-dos.
 Flutter, an open-source UI software development kit created by Google, enables developers to build natively compiled applications for mobile, web, and desktop from a single codebase.